-Because of all the sitting we do in our daily lives (between sitting at the computer, to sitting in the car, to sitting on the couch), we rarely get into backbending positions during our normal daily activities.
+Because of all the sitting we do in our daily lives (between sitting at the computer, to sitting in the car, to sitting on the couch), as well as issues related to posture, we rarely get into backbending positions during our normal daily activities.

 This means backbending (spinal extension) can be quite uncomfortable for many people.

 The key, then, is to prepare the spine for backbending, by going through the routine below.
 We’ll work on extension at every segment of the spine, working our way to the full bridge position.

 Of course, please do not move into a painful position at any point.
 You should feel a good stretch, but not pain.